-Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.
+Affiliate links in this post will be clearly marked with a *.
+Clicking one of these links means I earn a discount or receive payment.

-This year I have been working on learning how to boost Twitter traffic and I want to share my top tips with you.
+This year I have been working on learning how to boost Twitter traffic, among other things, and I want to share my top tips with you.
 This is how I boosted my Twitter traffic, to my blog, by 191% in just a few months.
 That’s right – actual visitors to my blog from Twitter increased by 191%.
-All while putting in LESS time.

 How to boost Twitter traffic – my top tips

 A lot of people schedule their content and then don’t engage with people.
 This is going to negatively affect your Twitter impressions which in turn means less eyes on your content.
 Make sure you reply to everyone!

 From time to time I use hashtags such as #money or #parenting depending on the topic.
 I don’t use hashtags in all my tweets but from time to time I’ll look at what is trending.
 Then I will have a conversation or express my opinion on that hashtag.

 This can help you boost Twitter traffic and in turn get more clickthroughs to your blog.